 In May 2002, our stockholders approved the iStar Financial High Performance Unit, or HPU, Program.
 The HPU program entitled employee participants, or HPU Holders, to receive distributions if the total rate of return on our common stock (share price appreciation plus dividends) exceeded certain performance thresholds over a specified valuation period.
 We established seven HPU plans that had valuation periods ending between 2002 and 2008 and we have not established any new HPU plans since 2005.
 The programs, as more fully described in our annual proxy statements dated April 8, 2002, April 21, 2003, April 27, 2004, April 25, 2005, April 30, 2006, April 27, 2007, April 29, 2008 and April 23, 2009 are performance-based employee, director and officer compensation plans that only have material value to the participants if we provide superior returns to our stockholders.
-HPU Holders purchased their interests in High Performance Common Stock for aggregate initial purchase prices of approximately \$2.8 million, \$1.8 million, \$1.4 million, \$0.6 million, \$0.7 million, \$0.6 million and \$0.8 million for the 2002, 2003, 2004, 2005, 2006, 2007 and 2008 plans, respectively.
+HPU Holders purchased their interests in High Performance Common Stock for aggregate initial purchase prices of approximately \$2.8 million, \$1.8 million, \$0.6 million, \$0.7 million, \$0.6 million and \$0.8 million for the 2002, 2003, 2004, 2005, 2006, 2007 and 2008 plans, respectively.

-The 2002, 2003 and 2004 plans all exceeded their performance thresholds and are entitled to receive distributions, including upon our liquidation, dissolution or winding-up, equivalent to the amount of dividends payable on 819,254 shares, 987,149 shares and 1,031,875 shares, respectively, of our common stock as and when such dividends are paid on our common stock.
-Each of these three plans has 5,000 shares of High Performance Common Stock associated with it.
-High Performance

-Common Stock carries 0.25 votes per share and is subject to redemption in certain limited circumstances.
+The 2002, 2003 and 2004 plans all exceeded their performance thresholds and are entitled to receive, in the aggregate, distributions, including upon our liquidation, dissolution or winding-up, equivalent to the amount of dividends payable on 819,254 shares, 987,149 shares and 1,031,875 shares, respectively, of our common stock as and when such dividends are paid on our common stock.
+High Performance Common Stock carries 0.25 votes per share and is subject to redemption in certain limited circumstances.

 The remaining four plans that had valuation periods which ended in 2005, 2006, 2007 and 2008, did not meet their required performance thresholds and none of the plans were funded.
-As a result, we redeemed the participants' units for approximately \$1,700 resulting in HPU Holders losing \$2.4 million of aggregate contributions.
+All of the interests in these plans were subsequently redeemed for a nominal amount.